Samuel D. Babcock: Personal life

-His New York City residence was at 636 Fifth Avenue and he had a country residence, Hillside at Riverdale-on-Hudson, New York.
+His New York City residence was at 636 Fifth Avenue, and he had a country residence, Hillside, in Riverdale-on-Hudson, New York.

-His wife died in their Riverdale residence, Hillside on May 28, 1881.
-Babcock died on September 14, 1902, at the Livingstone cottage, his long-time summer home in Lenox, Massachusetts.
+His wife died at their Riverdale residence, Hillside, on May 28, 1881.
+Babcock died on September 14, 1902, at the Livingstone Cottage, his long-time summer home in Lenox, Massachusetts.
 He was buried at Green-Wood Cemetery in Brooklyn.

 Descendants

 Through his son Henry, he was a grandfather of Alice Woodward Babcock (1877–1941), who married banker Henry Rogers Winthrop Jr. (1876–1958), son of Buchanan Winthrop, in 1905.

-Through his daughter Evelena, he was a grandfather of Evelena Babcock Dixon (1873–1935), who married Eben Stevens, an 1892 Yale graduate who was a son of banker Alexander Henry Stevens.
+Through his daughter Evelena, he was the grandfather of Evelena Babcock Dixon (1873–1935), who married Eben Stevens, an 1892 Yale graduate who was the son of banker Alexander Henry Stevens.

 Through his daughter Fanny, he was a grandfather of Virginia Murray (1890–1980) (who married U.S. Representative Robert L. Bacon, son of Secretary of State Robert Bacon), Henry Murray (1893–1988), the Harvard psychologist who developed a theory of personality called personology, and Dr. Cecil Dunmore Murray (1897–1935).